Digitalizer01/C-IPC-Samples/README.md

 5. The child process displays the value of shared memory associated with itself and the parent process.
 6. Finally, the child process releases its pointer to shared memory, exits, and terminates.

-# Interprocess Communication with Shared Memory, Pipes, and Signals in C

-multi_process_communication_v2.c demonstrates interprocess communication between a parent process and two child processes using shared memory, pipes, and signals.

-## Parent Process

-1. The parent process initializes shared memory using `shmget()` and attaches to it using `shmat()`.
-2. Two fields are defined in shared memory for each child process: `pid` and `exit_condition`.
-3. The parent process creates a pipe using `pipe()` to communicate with the child processes.
-4. It then forks two child processes.
-5. Each child process sets up a signal handler using `sigaction()` to handle the `SIGUSR1` signal.
-6. The child process stores its PID in the shared memory and waits for a short period.
-7. The child process enters a loop, performing some work and sleeping for 0.5 seconds.
-8. Meanwhile, the child process checks the `exit_condition` in shared memory.
-If it is 0, the child process continues to wait.
-9. When the `exit_condition` is set to 1 by the parent process, the child process prints a termination message and exits.
-10. The parent process waits for each child process to initialize its PID in shared memory.
-11. Next, the parent process writes a value (`5`) to the pipe for each child process and sends the `SIGUSR1` signal to each child process.
-12. The parent process waits for each child process to terminate using `wait()`.
-13. Finally, the parent process displays a completion message and exits.

-## Child Processes

-1. Each child process initializes its signal handler to handle the `SIGUSR1` signal.
-2. The child process stores its PID in the shared memory and waits for a short period.
-3. The child process enters a loop, performing some work and sleeping for 0.5 seconds.
-4. The child process checks the `exit_condition` in shared memory.
-If it is 0, the child process continues to wait.
-5. When the `exit_condition` is set to 1 by the parent process, the child process prints a termination message and exits.

-Note: The communication between the parent and child processes is facilitated through shared memory and pipes.
-The `SIGUSR1` signal is used for synchronization and termination notification.

 # Interprocess Communication using Named Pipes in C

 named_pipe_writer.c demonstrates interprocess communication using named pipes.
 The program acts as a writer process that opens a named pipe, writes a message to it three times at regular intervals, and then closes the pipe.